Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device.md

 ### Download certificates and keys

 When the device is created, you can download the device certificates and keys.
-These files can only download here, so you must download these files.
+These files can only be downloaded here.

 <div>
     <img alt="device-certificate-download" src={useBaseUrl('/img/quickstart/create-device/create_device4.png')} />
 </div>
 <br />

-If you look at the downloaded device certificate file, it looks like the following.
+The downloaded device certificate file will look like the image below the name.
 You can use the certificate and key files to connect your device to the cloud and send MQTT messages.

 <div>